AliBuildsAI/Orbit/docs/source/setup/sample.rst

 Basic agents
 ~~~~~~~~~~~~

-These include basic agents that output zero or random agents.
+These include basic agents that output zero or random actions.
 They are
 useful to ensure that the environments are configured correctly.

 -  Zero-action agent on the Cart-pole example